MetaMask/action-checkout-and-setup/README.md

   with:
     is-high-risk-environment: false
     use-yarn-hydrate: true
-    yarn-hydrate-command: 'yarn-binary:hydrate' # optional, this is the default
+    yarn-hydrate-command: 'npm run yarn-binary:hydrate' # optional, this is the default
 ```

+This approach uses a local yarn binary through npm scripts instead of downloading from a URL, since corepack when `hydrate` a tarball, automatically enables the **hardened mode**, as this variable wouldn't affect when the yarn binary is downloaded from an URL, the `YARN_ENABLE_HARDENED_MODE=0` environment variable was added to the `yarn --inmutable` command.

 ### Options